RaghavDaga1/RaghavDagaNew-/README.md

 ## Features of the project
 #### 1.)The user can order multiple order at a time or one order multiple times
-#### 2.)The program performs a search on the available data and determines whether the customer is ordering for the firdt time or is a repeated customer
+#### 2.)The program performs a search on the available data and determines whether the customer is ordering for the first time or is a repeated customer
 #### 3.)The program displays the bill of the food ordered with details of the customer such as name and phone number and updates the quantities with their total price accordingly
-#### 4.)The program updates the quantities accordingly if the customer orders one didh multiple times
+#### 4.)The program updates the quantities accordingly if the customer orders one dish multiple times
 #### 5.)The program gives discount to first time user and prints the final price accordingly

 #### The sample bill for a new customer looks like: